-2. A candidate who is initially hired into an in-training position must successfully complete the job requirements of the appointment.
+- 2. A candidate who is initially hired into an in-training position must successfully complete the job requirements of the appointment.
 The Employer may separate from state service any employee who has completed the probationary period for an in-training appointment but does not successfully complete the subsequent trial service period(s) required by the in-training program.
 Employees who are not successful may be separated at any time with one (1) working day's notice from the Employer.
-Within seven (7) days of the effective date of the separation, the employee may request a review of the separation by the Director or Secretary of the agency or designee.

-- 3. An employee with permanent status who accepts an in-training appointment will serve a trial service period(s), depending on the requirements of the intraining program.
+Within seven (7) days of the effective date of the separation, the employee may request a review of the separation by the Director or Secretary of the agency or designee. - 3.
+An employee with permanent status who accepts an in-training appointment will serve a trial service period(s), depending on the requirements of the intraining program.
 The trial service period and in-training program will run concurrently.
 The Employer may revert an employee who does not successfully complete the trial service period(s) at any time with one (1) working day's notice.
 The employee's reversion right will be to the job classification that the employee held permanent status in prior to their intraining appointment, in accordance with Subsections 4.6 (B)(4) and 4.6 (B)(5) of this Article. - 4.
 A trial service period may be required for each level of the in-training appointment, or the entire in-training appointment may be designated as the trial service period.
 The trial service period and in-training program will run concurrently.
 The Employer will determine the length of the trial service period(s) to be served by an employee in an in-training appointment, however the cumulative total of the trial service periods for the entire in-training appointment will not exceed thirty-six (36) months.
-The appointment letter will inform the employee of how the trial service period(s) will be applied during the in-training appointment. - a.
-Within the Division of Vocational Rehabilitation at DSHS, the maximum trial service for Vocational Rehabilitation Counselors may be extended up to forty-eight (48) months with mutual agreement, and solely for the purpose of completing the educational requirements of the position.
-In the event the trial service period is extended for this purpose, the trial service period will be complete upon completion of the educational requirements or at forty-eight (48) months, whichever is earlier. - 5.
-If a trial service period is required for each level of the in-training appointment, the employee will attain permanent status in each classification upon successful completion of the concurrent training program and trial service period at each level. - 6.
-If the entire in-training program-meaning all levels within the in-training appointment is designated as a trial service period, the employee will attain permanent status in the goal classification upon successful completion of the training requirements and concurrent trial service period for the entire in-training program.
+The appointment letter will inform the employee of how the trial service period(s) will be applied during the in-training appointment. - 5.
+If a trial service period is required for each level of the in-training appointment, the employee will attain permanent status in each classification upon successful completion of the concurrent training program and trial service period at each level.

+- 6. If the entire in-training program-meaning all levels within the in-training appointment is designated as a trial service period, the employee will attain permanent status in the goal classification upon successful completion of the training requirements and concurrent trial service period for the entire in-training program.
 Every ninety (90) days of the trial service period, the Employer will provide a status report to the employee.
-The status report will provide the employee with an update of progress towards completion of the training requirements, and if necessary, offer remedial opportunities to assist in the successful completion of the trial service period.

-- D. Project Employment - 1.
+The status report will provide the employee with an update of progress towards completion of the training requirements, and if necessary, offer remedial opportunities to assist in the successful completion of the trial service period. - D. Project Employment - 1.
 The Employer may appoint employees into project positions for which employment is contingent upon state, federal, local, grant, or other special funding of specific and of time-limited duration.
 The Employer will notify the employees, in writing, of the expected ending date of the project employment. - 2.
 Employees who have entered into project employment without previously attaining permanent status will serve a probationary period.
 Employees will gain permanent project status upon successful completion of their probationary period.